-- Have tumors that are positive for the CAR target (CD19, for example). - Have an adequate number of T-cells for collection.
+- Have tumors suitable for a given CAR product. - Have an adequate number of T-cells for collection.
 The threshold for a patient's required absolute lymphocyte count varies by protocol. - Not have an active, uncontrolled infection. - Have adequate performance status and organ function. - Not have certain relevant comorbidities, such as certain cardiovascular, neurologic, or immune disorders.